 Seriously, there must be at least a million different equations for CLV on Google.

-But since SaaS products are built to generate recurring revenue, this is the literal backbone metric of your whole operation.
+But since SaaS products are built to generate monthly recurring revenue, this is the literal backbone metric of your whole operation.

 CLV is usually calculated with a series of projected metrics, sort of like this: